GSoC 2026 unique post at the Liquid Galaxy project community site - Liquid Galaxy project community site

 Note: You can create the tasks in the order you want, but for us to approve every task, we need them in order.
 Send every task as noted, and wait for approval to send the next one.
 We'll not consider contributors not follow the rules.

-For every task, we need a video and the GitHub code link, if any, as proof, so first create in your own Google Drive a folder with read permissions for everyone, with your name and GSoC 2025, and create subfolders for every task.
-Do not delete this till Sept 2026.
+For every task, we need a video and the GitHub code link, if any, as proof, so first create in your own Google Drive a folder with read permissions for everyone, with your name, surname, and GSoC 2026, and create subfolders for every task. - We do not allow acceleration of the voice to keep the video on time -edited for clarity- .

 Send us your first task, sending your drive's main GSoC folder with read permissions to anyone.